Individuals exempt/excluded from the payment of the Access Fee

 The Access Fee must be paid before entering the Ancient City of Venice.
 You can pay the Access Fee on the day of your arrival.

-In 2025, the early booking incentive was introduced which provides for a payment of €5.00 only for those who pay the Access Fee within the last quarter day prior to the day of access.
-Otherwise, for those who pay the Access Fee from the quarter of the last day before the day of access, the amount is €10.00.
+In 2025, the early booking incentive was introduced which provides for a payment of €5.00 only for those who pay the Access Fee within the last quarter day (inclusive) prior to the day of access.
+Otherwise, for those paying the Access Fee within three days of the access date, the amount is €10.00.

 Students, school and organised groups